Day 1 Part 5: Settling into Translunar Coast

 Public Affairs Officer: Both, Charlie Duke and John Young will be entering the Lunar Module.
-They're in the process of doing that right now, and at the present time Apollo 16 is 41,141 nautical miles [76,193 kilometres] from Earth traveling at a speed of 9,298 feet [2,834 metres] per second.
+They're in the process of doing that right now, and at the present time, Apollo 16 is 41,141 nautical miles [76,193 kilometres] from Earth, traveling at a speed of 9,298 feet [2,834 metres] per second.
 We have asked Ken Mattingly to get out the TV camera and we expect that once Duke and Young are in the Lunar Module cleared out of the way so he can get to the area where it is stowed that he will get it out and we would expect to get a TV picture hopefully showing the area of the Lunar Module where the particles are coming from.
-And shortly after that we should also get some data from the Lunar Module which if of course the thing of greatest interest to the controllers here in mission control, particularly they are interested in looking at the propellant pressures and temperatures of RCS System A which is in the vicinity of the Lunar Module where we're seeing the materials - particles emanating.
+And shortly after that we should also get some data from the Lunar Module which is, of course, the thing of greatest interest to the controllers here in Mission Control.
+Particularly, they are interested in looking at the propellant pressures and temperatures of RCS System A which is in the vicinity of the Lunar Module where we're seeing the materials - particles emanating.

 008 29 49 Peterson: 16, can you Zero the Optics?
 All you have to do is hit the switch.
 It's within 10 degrees.

 008 31 05 Peterson: Stand by a minute, Charlie.
 Step 7, page 2-3; 2-3, step 7.
 Go to 2-3, Step 7, Charlie.